Majormiles/job-portal/README.md

 This is a full-stack job portal application with a React frontend and Node.js/Express backend.

+## Project Status

+⚠️ **DEVELOPMENT IN PROGRESS**

+This application is currently under active development.
+Features may be incomplete, and breaking changes are expected.
+The application is not yet ready for production use.

 ## Project Structure

 - `frontend/` - React frontend application